OzairKhan1/DevSecOps/README.md

 ---

-# 🌿 Jenkins Multibranch Pipeline
+# 🌿 Jenkins Multibranch Pipeline/ Gitlab-Ci Uses common Centralized .gitlab-ci.yml file loading from another Repo-having all the branches.

 The pipeline is designed to support multiple microservices using a common Jenkinsfile.